Sunday, April 24, 2011

 Please keep in mind that this information is approximate.
 Each pregnancy is different and growth rates vary.
 If you have any questions, please check with your care provider.

-The baby can't move too much anymore as its womb space has become very crowded.
+Most of the lanugo is gone as the The baby can't move too much anymore as its womb space has become very crowded.
+The average size baby is over seven pounds at this point. |

 Are you feeling huge and clumsy?
 As the baby settles into your pelvis (lightening), your center of gravity shifts which may make you feel off-balance.
 The good news is, the uterus isn't pressing on your diaphragm so it's easier to breathe.
 The bad news is, your uterus is pushing on your bladder so you may be running to the bathroom every two minutes.
+Your uterus is 6 1/2 to 8 inches above your navel! |

 StorkNet updates